107nicho/Encryption-Decryption-Tool/README.md

 # Encryption-Decryption-Tool
-Employs AES, RSA, and DES cryptographic algorithms to encrypt and decrypt data
+Employs DES, AES, RSA, and ECC encryption standards to encrypt and decrypt data